sujith-eag/Learning_Journey/Linux/Linux Bash/02_basic_commands/5 Listing Files and Directories.md

 # List contents of Desktop directory
 ```

 These commands display the contents of the `Desktop` directory (or any specified directory).
 The `-F` option appends a character to each file to indicate its type (e.g., `/` for directories, `*` for executables).

-#### **ls with Multiple Directories**
+#### 'ls' with Multiple Directories

 ```bash {frame="none"}
 sujith@sujith-Latitude-7490:~$ ls ./ Desktop/ Documents/ Downloads/
 ```

 In this example, the `ls` command lists the contents of multiple directories.
 However, using semicolons `;` between the commands might not work as intended because semicolons separate commands rather than options.

 ```bash {frame="none"}
 sujith@sujith-Latitude-7490:~$ ls .; Desktop/; Documents/; Downloads/;